particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 `particle/device/updates/pending`.

-`System.updatesPending()` will only be set for devices belonging to a Product on an Enterprise plan.
+`System.updatesPending()` will only be set for devices belonging to a Product and using intelligent firmware updates.

 In this case, the OTA update will be prevented by the device.
 The device will emit an internal system event, `firmware_update_pending` and